 Why is self-compassion good for your mental wellbeing?

 Research shows that people who exercise higher levels of self-compassion tend to be more resilient than those who don't.
 They have less of a physical response to stressful situations and spend less time dwelling on them after the fact.
 This is partly because self-compassion involves actively recognising your strengths and achievements, which boosts self-confidence and our belief in our ability to cope with difficult situations.
 But self-compassion also has an impact on our biology.

 Stress is your body's natural response to a perceived threat, sometimes called the 'fight or flight' response.
-A recent study by the Universities of Exeter and Oxford* has found that exercising self-compassion helps to calm the heart rate and shut down this threat response.
+A study by the Universities of Exeter and Oxford* has found that exercising self-compassion helps to calm the heart rate and shut down this threat response.
 Participants in the study demonstrated a state of relaxation and security.
 They also reported feeling a stronger connection with other people.

 If you exercise self-compassion, you're also more likely to adopt healthy self-care behaviours such as getting plenty of exercise, eating well and establishing healthy sleep patterns.
 Put simply, you're more likely to make choices that boost your physical health, which is crucial for your mental wellbeing.